keyonvafa/sequential-rationales/README.md

 | All attentions    |     0.58    |     0.80    |     0.08     |     0.12     |
 | Greedy            |   **0.12**  |   **0.12**  |     0.09     |   **0.02**   |

-Results for `checkpoint_best` of 410K steps:

 #### Download and preprocess alignments
+The other translation experiment involves word alignments.
+It is described in more detail in Section 8.2 of the paper.

-First, agree to the license download the gold alignments from [RWTH Aachen](https://www-i6.informatik.rwth-aachen.de/goldAlignment/).
+First, agree to the license and download the gold alignments from [RWTH Aachen](https://www-i6.informatik.rwth-aachen.de/goldAlignment/).
 Put the files `en`, `de`, and `alignmentDeEn` in the directory `fairseq/examples/translation/iwslt14.tokenized.de-en/gold_labels`, and, in that same repo, convert to Unicode using
 ```{bash}
 iconv -f ISO_8859-1 -t UTF8 de > gold.de
 iconv -f ISO_8859-1 -t UTF8 en > gold.en
 ```
 Clean and tokenize the text
 ```{bash}
 cd ../..